PediatricOpenTargets/documentation/README.md

 - Incorporating RNA isoform level data in addition to gene-level data
 - CHOP DGD/P30 panel data for SNVs and fusions
 - TCGA RNA-seq
+- Do we need to add language about the toolkit??

 ---